 Ouph, this is very high!
 But glimpsed just often enough, or the hope of it, this numinous knowledge keeps us on a spiritual path.
 But, the idea is off-putting, perhaps, if a beginner: no glimpses so far, or unacknowledged inklings, and crunchy knees.

-Fortunately, yoga practices train us, and they are offered in a scale know as the ‘Eight Limbs’, ashtanga, see right.
+Fortunately, yoga practices train us, and they are offered in a scale known as the ‘Eight Limbs’, ashtanga, see right.

-Luckily we can go forward on all fronts: living well, doing the practice and then sitting…just sitting.
+Fortunately, we can go forward on all fronts: living well, doing the practice and then sitting…just sitting.
+Asana means sitting.

-Then the mind can get really busy with the day’s/week’s/lifetime self-justification about this and that.
-If we can rise above that, then a big mirror of our faults comes up and we feel shame.
+As we sit, first the mind can get really busy with the day’s/week’s/lifetime self-justification about this and that.
+If we can begin to rise above that, then a big mirror of our faults comes up and we might feel shame.
 As Jesus said, ‘blessed are the poor in spirit’: self-awareness and humility are blessings.
-And so this stage is a big practice of forgiving ourselves and others, as well as gratitude and loving kindness.
+And so this stage is a big practice of forgiving ourselves and others, as well as giving gratitude and loving kindness.
 Probably a stage that takes more than a lifetime.

 Just sitting with all this can take a while.
 In fact viveka, discernment, is the name for this process; what a rod for my back in naming this space Viveka Gardens!
 But grace will come, and if you have faith (and this is a benefit of Christian faith I did not find in yoga), you make yourself open to ultimate forgiveness, finding yourself as a child: simple, open and wonderous.
 Well, work in progress.

-Free of the pains and pleasures in the temporary material world vairagya – dispassion/non-attachment /renunciation – descends on us.
+I write we but I mean I. It could be different for you.
+But the idea is, we become free of the pains and pleasures in the temporary material world.
+Then vairagya – dispassion/non-attachment /renunciation – descends on us.
 Then we are ready to ascend through the last three stages towards the bliss state, the sound of silence.

 Monthly meditation workshops